ZeroGravitasIndeed/SWTOR-Character-Assembler/readme.md

   It solves some long lingering issues, such as placing the typically **missing "black.dds" texturemap** in our SWTOR asset extractions if absent.

   It also gathers some maps that weren't being covered by Slicers GUI:
-  * **DirectionMaps**, that can be used by the Creature, SkinB, and HairC Shaders to produce anisotropic-like speculars.
+  * **DirectionMaps**, that can be used by the HairC and Creature Shaders to produce anisotropic-like speculars.
+They are meant to be used in some SkinB materials, too, but our current Blender SWTOR SkinB shader doesn't support that yet.
   * **WrinklesMaps**, meant to be used in heads' SkinB Shaders to animate facial wrinkles.
-Our version of the shader doesn't support them yet, but some experiments are being carried in order to implement their use).
+Our version of the SkinB shader doesn't support them yet, either, but some experiments are being carried in order to implement their use).

 * Under the hood, the Addon calls Darth Atroxa's .gr2 Importer Addon's Character Import feature to assemble the character.
-It should be pointed out that this means this Addon has the same limitations regarding Creature-type (single mesh) NPCs, and some bugs importing body and armor parts with two materials, such as underwear ones (the latter seems to be solved and is waiting for a revision before release).
+It should be pointed out that this means this Addon has the same limitations regarding Creature-type (single mesh) NPCs.

 * **It reports its progress and errors through Blender's Console**.
 It is recommended to keep it open to check for any error message, as it lists all the files it detects and copies, showing if any entry is malformed or leads to an inexistent file.